nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 2. Network security and speed.

     Even though all the database connections are secured and authenticated with TLS, network security (especially confidentiality, availability) must be reviewed on infrastructure level.
-The network speed and reliability between central server nodes and the shared database is important for the functionality of the system.
-A central server node can not function if it can not write to and read from the database.
+The network speed and reliability between Central Server nodes and the shared database is important for the functionality of the system.
+A Central Server node can not function if it can not write to and read from the database.

 3. All the nodes must run the same patch-level X-Road software and database software.

 4. Time window for node failure repairing.

     A node can work (i.e. provide valid global configuration to the X-Road instance) as long as it can read from and write to the shared configuration database.
-If one node loses database access, other nodes continue providing valid global configuration, and security servers will switch downloading the configuration from a healthly node.
-In the case all nodes or the shared database fails, security servers can function until global configuration exprires, but new security servers can not be added to the X-Road instance.
+If one node loses database access, other nodes continue providing valid global configuration, and Security Servers will switch downloading the configuration from a healthly node.
+In the case all nodes or the shared database fails, Security Servers can function until global configuration exprires, but new Security Servers can not be added to the X-Road instance.

 5. Configuration files (located in `/etc/xroad/`) are not synchronized between nodes.
 It is the responsibility of the system administrator to change them in all nodes if required or stated by the user manual.